-Simply put, well bred Frenchies are rare.
+Simply put, well bred French bulldog puppies are rare.
 Unfortunately, there are not that many high quality dogs of this breed, but that doesn’t mean that demand for them has lessened any.
-This is especially true of the more popular mixes of the breed, such as rare blues and chocolates, and the even rarer pure blues, pure blacks, black and tans and blue and tans.
-More common brindles, sables and fawns that are well bred are still expensive, but because they are not as sought after as the others, they are slightly more affordable.
+This is especially true of the more popular colors of the breed, such as rare blue and chocolate, or white, and the even rarer pure blue, pure black, black and tan and blue and tan.
+More common brindle, sable and fawn that are well bred are still expensive, but because they are not as sought after as the others, they are slightly more affordable.

 With that said, what’s the reason for the high cost?

-For starters, due to their narrow hips, French bulldogs are incapable of breeding naturally and so females must be artificially inseminated.
+For starters, due to their narrow hips, French bulldogs are incapable of breeding naturally and so a female must be artificially inseminated.
 This is a fairly expensive process that takes a significant amount of time.

-Secondly, Frenchies tend to have small litters, with an average number of live births topping off at four, but going as low as just one to two puppies.
+Secondly, a typical French bulldog female tends to have small litters, with an average number of live births topping off at four, but going as low as just one to two puppies.
 This makes it difficult for breeders to break even after vet costs and artificial insemination expenses.

-Third, because of their large heads and stocky shoulders, Frenchie puppies cannot be delivered naturally, as that would cause considerable damage, if not death, to the mother.
+Third, because of their large heads and stocky shoulders, French bulldog puppies cannot be delivered naturally, as that would cause considerable damage, if not death, to the mother.
 Instead, they must be delivered via C-section, another expensive procedure.

 Lastly, puppies of this breed require a great deal of care and attention in their first months of life.
-From needing to eat every three hours to ensuring that the mother never rolls over a member of her new litter (it happens accidentally, but frequently), a rare French bulldog puppy requires round the clock attention that most breeders just do not have the time for.
+From needing to eat every three hours to ensuring that the mother never rolls over a member of her new litter (it happens accidentally, but frequently), a rare French bulldog puppy requires round the clock attention that most caregivers just do not have.

-On top of all that, the normal vet bills, cost of medications, toys, food, shelter and play area make breeding French bulldogs a difficult and expensive endeavor.
+On top of all that, the normal vet bills, cost of medications, toys, food, shelter and play area make breeding a French bulldog a difficult and expensive endeavor.

-However, despite their high price tag, bulldogs of all kinds—miniature, teacup toy and French English bulldog mix, French bulldog Boston terrier mix and French bulldog Shih Tzu mix—are wonderful dogs that love their owners.
-They are relatively low maintenance, enjoy lying around the house all day and will be there to cuddle with you any time of day or night.
+However, despite their high price tag, bulldogs of all kinds and colors—miniature, teacup toy and French English bulldog mix, French bulldog Boston terrier mix and French bulldog Shih Tzu mix—are wonderful dogs that love their owners.
+Both genders are relatively low maintenance, enjoy lying around the house all day and will be there to cuddle with you any time of day or night.

-Owners of French bulldog puppies treat their pets like their human, and for good reason: this breed has one of the most human-like personalities of any other dog breed out their, and, more specifically, one of the most hilarious personalities of any breed.
+Owners of French bulldog puppies treat their pets like they are humans, and for good reason: this breed has one of the most affectionate human-like personalities of any other dog breed out their, and, more specifically, one of the most hilarious personalities of any breed.
 With a personality that ranges from rambunctious and playful to calm and loving to times of complete stoicism, Frenchies have an extremely expressive personality, making them the perfect companion for dog lovers.